 In 1831, although uncommon at the time, Madame Lalaurie purchased property in her own name at 1140 Rue Royale.
 She proceeded to build the mansion of her dreams, and her husband and daughters moved in soon after it was finished.

 While modest from the outside, the three-story building was lavishly decorated inside with carved mahogany wood, massive chandeliers, fabrics imported from Asia.
 The mansion housed separate slaves quarters on the top floor.

 Yet, beneath the grandiose surface existed an evil mind that would expose itself in due time.

 Rumors began to spread of Madame Lalaurie’s short temper and mistreatment of her slaves.
 Often referred to as the Savage Mistress, Madame Lalaurie gained a bad reputation for her severe and callous treatment of her slaves.
 Madame Lalaurie’s slaves were often noticed as appearing haggard but in public, she was polite to black people and was attentive toward her slaves’ well-being.
 However, local authorities were sent to check on her household and make sure she was following laws.

 They couldn’t find anything amiss, but neighbors continued to suspect that something sinister happening on the top floor; Madame Lalaurie’s slaves would come and go far too quickly.

 The Lalauries hurried to collect the girl’s body and bury her on their property, but the damage to their reputation was done.
 After word spread of incident with Leah, an investigation was conducted on the Lalauries where they were found guilty of illegal cruelty.
 Madame Lalaurie was arrested and was forced to let go of nine slaves; they were put up for auction.
 Being the powerful woman she was, Madame Lalaurie was able to get off with just a fine.
-As for her slaves, she asked relatives buy them and return them to her, which they happily obliged.
+As for her slaves, she asked relatives buy them and return them to her, a request which they happily obliged.

 Despite regaining her status as slave mistress, Lalaurie's stature in upper Creole society began to spiral downward; her neighbors had already lost respect for her and started to decline party invitations.